Master of Education

 4. English Language Education

-6. Psychological Studies in Education
+6. Mathematics Education

-7. Science Education
+7. STEM Education

 For details, please visit EDB website at: https://www.edb.gov.hk/en/teacher/qualification-training-development/training/scholarship-for-teacher-master/index.html.